 — Visit the food trucks at Off the Grid at Fort Mason on Friday night

-— Try delicious ethnic restaurants, including Helmand Palace for Afghan food
+— Try delicious restaurants, including Helmand Palace for Afghan food

-— If you like baseball, AT&T is one of the country’s most picturesque ballparks
+— If you like baseball, Oracle Park (formerly AT&T Park) is one of the country’s most picturesque ballparks

 — Note: it can be cold in SF even in the summer (someone, possibly Mark Twain, famously said, “The coldest winter I ever spent was the summer I spent in San Francisco”).
 Even in July, it can be chilly and foggy at a Giants game, walking across the Golden Gate Bridge or on a boat to Alcatraz so bring layers!